 When it comes time to carry out the brushing, you will need to follow a simple process.

-2. Brush in the same direction as the coat grows to start at the head and working down the neck, kegs, back to the tail.
+- Brush in the same direction as the coat grows to start at the head and work down the neck, kegs, and back to the tail.

-4. Clean the equipment you have used including wiping down the grooming table or station.
+- Clean the equipment you have used, including wiping down the grooming table or station.

 Once you have finished brushing the coat of the animal, you need to ensure you have continued to support hygiene and avoided any cross-contamination.
 This involves cleaning combs and brushes.
 When you are cleaning the brushes, ensure you have removed any hair on/in the brush or comb and then wash, followed by a disinfectant.
 You should always clean and disinfect brushes between animals to avoid spreading any possible parasites or contagious skin matter that may have been picked up during the brushing process.
 If the brush has missing teeth or any visible damage, you will not be able to use it.
 It will need to be reported, documented and removed from use until an alternative can be replaced.